How To Find Hard Disk Data Transfer Speed In Linux - OSTechNix

 This guide will teach you how to find hard disk data transfer speed in Linux.
-In other words, we are going to identify how fast your drive delivers data.
-We are also going to talk about other useful things like how many sectors can a HDD read at once, read ahead feature, acoustic mode, write-back caching and bench-marking hdd etc. In our previous tutorial, we talked how to find hdd details using hdparm command line utility.
-Now we will use the same utility to measure the hard disk transmission speed.
+In other words, we are going to identify how fast your hard drive delivers data in Linux and Unix-like operating systems.

+We are also going to talk about other useful things like how many sectors can a HDD read at once, read ahead feature, acoustic mode, write-back caching and bench-marking hdd etc.

 A word of caution

-Even though hdparm offers significant advantages to increase disk performance, it is also EXTREMELY DANGEROUS.
+hdparm offers significant advantages to increase disk performance, it is also EXTREMELY DANGEROUS.
 It will very likely lead to massive data loss when some parameters are misused.
 The hdparm documentation suggests that YOU SHOULD NOT USE SOME COMMANDS AT ANY CIRCUMSTANCES.
 So I’ve excluded such dangerous commands in this guide.
-More importantly, It is always recommended to backup your hard drive before testing hdparm on your Linux system.
+More importantly, it is always recommended to backup your hard drive before testing your hdd with

 Find Hard Disk Data Transfer Speed In Linux

-To check the HDD data transfer speed in Linux, run “hdparm” command with -t flag like below:
+To check the HDD data transfer speed in Linux, run

 $ sudo hdparm -t /dev/sda